My Practice LSAT Score Dropped! What Do I Do?

 Outside of the LSAT, it may manifest as fatigue, brain fog, or a lack of interest or energy for other things.
 Burnout is not only bad for you personally, but it could also really hurt your LSAT score, and regardless is not worth the sacrifice or the length of time it takes to recover.

 If you start seeing signs of burnout, stop your studying, period, full stop.
 Close the book, get some sunshine, and don’t come back to it until you’re refreshed.
-While this may seem scary and counterintuitive, time away from the LSAT allows your brain to recover and stops burnout in its tracks.
-Remember, LSAT studying is an ultramarathon, not the 60 meter hurdles.
+While this may seem scary and counterintuitive, time away from LSAT practice questions allows your brain to recover and stops burnout in its tracks.
+Remember, LSAT studying is an ultramarathon, not the 60-meter hurdles.

 So to recap, what should you do if your practice test score goes down?